AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-05-10-use-rems-for-font-size/index.md

 }
 ```

 Now, suppose the user changes their preferred font size to `18` in their browser settings.
-Effectively, this scales up the parent and child font sizes (independently): `1.5rem` computes to a font size of `27px`, and `0.5rem` computes to `9px`.
+Effectively, this initializes `1rem` to be `18px` before the browser evaluates our stylesheet.
+This scales up the parent and child font sizes (independently): `1.5rem` now computes to a font size of `27px`, and `0.5rem` computes to `9px`.
 Conversely, if a user were to decrease their preferred font size, our font sizes would decrease proportionally (but still independently).
-This allows us to design our app for the "normal" use case of browsers with a root font size of `16px` without locking users into a hardcoded font size—they're free to change it as they please.
+This allows us to design our app for the "normal" use case of browsers with a root font size of `16px` without locking users into a hardcoded font size—they're free to change their settings as they please, and our website will adapt responsively.

 ## Rems Made Easy